There are several different volunteering tracks available in our lab for Tufts undergraduate students:

 Time commitment: 12-16 hours/week; must be on weekdays some time from 9am-6pm.

-Students start volunteering in the lab by the beginning of their Junior year at the latest, and plan on staying with the lab for more than the requisite two semesters.
-These students will be given preference/priority down the road over other student requests for Senior Honors theses or CBS Senior Projects.
+Students start volunteering in the lab by the beginning of their Junior year at the latest and plan on staying with the lab for at least two semesters.
+The second semester is contingent on their performance during the first semester as well as the needs of the lab.
+Students who have volunteered for two semesters will be given preference/priority down the road over other student requests for Senior Honors theses or CBS Senior Projects.

 2) Senior Honors Thesis